 - News Archive

-With summer upon us, it’s no surprise that folks are wanting to take a dip in the pool.
+With summer upon us at our Retirement Community in Columbia, SC, it’s no surprise that folks are wanting to take a dip in the pool.
 However, with all the questions surrounding COVID-19, some are wondering if pools are even safe any more.
-While we know that information can change, Still Hopes has been closely following the information disseminated by health authorities like the Centers for Disease Control and Prevention (CDC).
+While we know that information can change, Still Hopes Retirement Community in Columbia SC has been closely following the information disseminated by health authorities like the Centers for Disease Control and Prevention (CDC).
 Based upon the information we have studied, Still Hopes has decided to re-open our indoor pool on a very limited basis to our current residents that live on campus.
 Our pool has been completely closed since March of this year and the decision to re-open has been approached with extreme caution.
-However, the Still Hopes leadership team, including Still Hopes’ Director of Wellness, Denise Heimlich, feel confident that re-opening on a limited basis is a safe measured step.
+However, the Still Hopes Retirement Community in Columbia SC leadership team, including Still Hopes’ Director of Wellness, Denise Heimlich, feel confident that re-opening on a limited basis is a safe measured step.